GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/with-three-js/index.md

 Change all animations speed scale of a 3D Object.
 0 is pause.
 Negative values play backwards.

+**Change 3D Object Blend Mode**
+Change the Blend Mode of a 3D Object.

 **Change 3D Object DepthWrite (Experimental)**
 Change the DepthWrite of a 3D Object.